ProxiBlue/reCaptcha/README.md

 </review_product_list>
 ```

-copy the entire section from teh reCaptcha layout over into that section.
+copy the entire section from the reCaptcha layout over into that section.

 ```
 <reference name="product.review.form">